Part I. General Appellate Leave Questions

 1. Voluntary appellate leave.

 a.
-Appellate leave requested by the member when any confinement has been completed but the Convening Authority has not approved the court-martial sentence.
+Appellate leave requested by the member when any or all confinement has been completed, but the Convening Authority has not approved the court-martial sentence.

 c.
 Upon favorably completing this process the service member is permitted to depart on voluntary appellate leave.
 Voluntary appellate leave becomes involuntary following the convening authority’s action approving the sentence, where a dismissal or an unsuspended punitive discharge was adjudged, and the CA directs the service member to involuntary appellate leave.